Privacy Policy — Tetrahue

 This data is processed by Google as a separate data controller, under Google’s privacy policy.
 We never see this data ourselves.

-Google Play Billing (in-app purchases)
+Google Play Billing (in-app purchases on Android)

 Lawful basis for processing (UK GDPR Article 6)